tzlaine/small_wg1_papers/P2727_iterator_interface.md

 ```

 Clearly, `std::common_reference_with<my_int, int>` is `false`.
 However, if I
-also had some simply way of projecting from either one to `int`, like this:
+also had some simple way of projecting from either one to `int`, like this:

 ```cpp
 int as_int(int i) { return i; }